When security is the concern for an Opencart website’s data, then what better than a Web Application Firewall!

-Furthermore, in the contact us form as well the customers will find the recaptcha for additonal security.
+Furthermore, in the contact us form as well, the customers will find the Recaptcha for additional security.

-The customers needs to add the Name, Email Address, the Enquiry, and go thorugh the Recaptcha Validation as shown in the image below.
+The customers need to add the Name, Email Address, the Enquiry, and go through the Recaptcha Validation as shown in the image below.

 Hence, that’s all for the Opencart Web Application Firewall (WAF) Security module.
-If you face any issue, feel free to raise and add a ticket at HelpDesk Support.
+If you face any issues, feel free to raise and add a ticket at HelpDesk Support.

 Supported Framework Version - 2.x.x.x, 3.x.x.x